 It was a propaganda shoot.
 The U.S. government called Maclear’s story a “carefully staged production.”
 U.S. Senator John McCain, himself a victim of torture in Vietnamese custody, later cursed Maclear’s interview subjects as “two camp rats” who collaborated with the enemy.

-Maclear can nurse a grudge, too.
-He remembers an American who called his coverage “pinko crap”, and the CBC managers who ultimately suspended him on trumped up complaints over coverage “with my own network echoing, ‘Were you duped?’”
+Maclear could nurse a grudge, too.
+He remembers an American who called his coverage “pinko crap” and the CBC managers who ultimately suspended him on trumped up complaints over coverage “with my own network echoing, ‘Were you duped?’”

-This all happened forty years ago, yet Maclear writes: “Time has not erased the memories, nor should it, for the Network by its actions not least betrayed the public.”
+This all happened decades ago, yet Maclear writes: “Time has not erased the memories, nor should it, for the network by its actions not least betrayed the public.”
 To read Guerrilla Nation is to recall in a flash this angry era, and then marvel at how it is so completely forgotten.

 By Holly Doan